DumasOlivier/The-ethereum-reading-list/README.md

 <details>
 <summary><a href="https://ethereum.org/en/developers/docs/smart-contracts/security/">Smart contract Security</a></summary>

+Also inspired from this really good article [Protect Your Solidity Smart Contracts From Reentrancy Attacks](https://medium.com/coinmonks/protect-your-solidity-smart-contracts-from-reentrancy-attacks-9972c3af7c21)

  * An audit is no longer sufficient as the only security consideration.
 Security starts before you write your first line of smart contract code, security starts with proper design and development processes.

  * Follow the development process [describe here](https://ethereum.org/en/developers/docs/smart-contracts/security/#smart-contract-development-process)